Minimax Filtering via Relations between Information and Estimation: Examples

 \subsubsection{Bayesian Estimator}

-Let $Q^*$ be the minimum achieving law of $\minimax(\Theta)$ so that the optimum causal minimax estimator is a Bayesian estimator assuming the prior $Q^*$, i.e., \bea \hat{X}_t(Y^t) = \E_{Q^*} [X_t|Y^t]. \eea This conditional expectation is hard to compute in general, however, we know sufficient statistics which allow us to implement the estimator in a practical sense.
+Let $Q^*$ be the minimum achieving law of $\minimax(\Lambda)$ so that the optimum causal minimax estimator is a Bayesian estimator assuming the prior $Q^*$, i.e., \beas \hat{X}_t(Y^t) = \E_{Q^*} [X_t|Y^t]. \eeas This conditional expectation is hard to compute in general.
+However, the sufficient statistics provide us a practical implementation of the estimator.